DataExperts/Dexih.Utils.Crypto/README.md

 [![Build status][build-img]][build] [![Nuget][nuget-img]][nuget]

-The `Crypto` library provides best practice encryption and hashing methods.
-These functions can be used to safely encrypt data and hash passwords.
+The `Crypto` library provides best practice encryption and hashing functions.
+These can be used to safely encrypt data and hash passwords.

 ## Installation